novascreen/slack-auto-away/README.md

 ### Alternative:

+You'll need to be [logged in to GitHub Packages](https://docs.github.com/en/enterprise-server@3.3/packages/working-with-a-github-packages-registry/working-with-the-docker-registry#authenticating-with-a-personal-access-token)

 Create a new folder and add a `.env` as described above, then create a `docker-compose.yml` file with these contents:

 ```